Zoning Process Improvements

 4. SIGNS POSTED on the Property

-Signs posted on the property at least 20 days prior to a public hearing at the Planning & Zoning Commission.
+Signs posted and maintained on the property at least 20 days prior to a public hearing at the Planning & Zoning Commission and prior to a public hearing at the City Council.

 5. Active Zoning Cases Webpage